 'I feel so angry'

-Anger is a very natural reaction to loss, particularly if it was caused by terrorism or other human hands.
-It may be directed against the perpetrators of the trauma, or against all authorities or the people nearest to hand.
+Anger is a very natural reaction to loss, particularly if it was caused by violence, terrorism, error or negligence.
+It may be directed against those who caused the trauma, or against all authorities or the people nearest to hand.
 Some people may find themselves hitting out wildly at the people they love the best.
 Occasionally ill-directed anger may even feed into or bring about a cycle of violence.

 Remember that anger can be a force for good if it is controlled and directed where it can do well rather than harm.
 Try to hold back from impulsive outbursts and, if you have said or done things that have hurt others, don’t be too proud to apologise.
 They will understand.